altocodenl/tagaway/readme.md

 ### Todo beta

-- webp tests
-- Also log response code in ajax event in client

 - Pivs
    - Months:
       - Show months only if one year is selected.
 If 0 or >2, don't show.